tzekid/consist-contest/memes.md

 ![This is should see](./dindindin.png)

-- use the right time-span
+This is the place you'll be spending most of your time.
+You already have an initial search command which shows you only the data you've imported.

+The search command is written in the **Search Processing Language (SPL)**.
+All your searches are based around two factors:

-> - Using SPL commands to find and filter the data to include just the events you're looking for
+- finding and filtering the data to include only the events you're looking for
-> - Selecting the shortest time range that the events occurred in, or the time range you want to inspect if you're looking for something
+- selecting the appropriate time range the events occured in.

+On the left panel you can see fields that Splunk has recognised under **IMPORTANT FIELDS**.

+Clicking on the **status** field shows you exactly which status codes and how often they show up in the dataset, giving up very powerful information - how the server performs - at a glance.
+There you also find a couple of quick useful searches under **Reports**.

 ## The SPL language

+- image with the dissection of an search command
+- how do you search:

+1. Specify an index and time range that will retrieve all of the events you're interested in.
+2. Add filters to better specify and reduce the number of events to just those you want to work with, and eliminate the rest.
+3. Progressively pipe the events/data to the next command plus any applicable arguments and check that you get what you expected from each step.
+4. Pipe the final dataset to a table, chart, or time chart for visualization and adjust the visualisation settings.
+5. When the search is working as desired, save it to a report, dashboard panel, or alert as desired.

 ## Search filters